-The Office of Admissions utilizes a cumulative grade point average.
+The Office of Admissions utilizes a recalculated grade point average based on the core academic curriculum listed above.
 Trends in performance are considered as part of the evaluation process.

 Students earning the high school equivalency diploma (GED) may apply for freshman admission.
 All high school transcripts must still be submitted, along with a statement indicating the reasons for seeking the alternative diploma.